CUBRID/cubrid-manual/en/admin/config.rst

 **SHARD_PROXY_TIMEOUT**

     The maximum waiting time by which the statement is prepared or CAS is available to use.
 The default value is 30(seconds).
 If this value is 0, the waiting time is decided by the value of the query_timeout system parameter; if the value of query_timeout is also 0, the waiting time is infinite.
-IF the value SHARD_PROXY_TIMEOUT is larger than 0, the maximum value between query_timeout and PROXY_TIMEOUT decides the waiting time.
+IF the value SHARD_PROXY_TIMEOUT is larger than 0, the maximum value between query_timeout and SHARD_PROXY_TIMEOUT decides the waiting time.
 You can set a unit as ms, s, min or h, which stands for milliseconds, seconds, minutes or hours respectively.
 If you omit the unit, s will be applied.

 .. note:: Required parameters for configuring proxy